DayRK/DayRK/README.md

 ##

 ### About Me
-- 18 Years Old from Philippines
+- 19 Years Old from Philippines
 - Self-taught developer (LUA, JavaScript)
-- A Gamer 😎

 <!--
 **DayRK/DayRK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.